 On Feb.
-16, 12:00PM PST, I’ll be hosting Dr. Mira Pochon, Staff Scientist and Head of Translational Biology at Global Blood Therapeutics, for a PBSS/CLSA webinar on one of my favorite 2019 drug approvals, voxelotor (GBT440).
-Mira has been with GBT since it’s early days in 2011, and will be able to tell the whole story.
+16, 12:00PM PST, Dr. Mira Pochon, Staff Scientist and Head of Translational Biology at Global Blood Therapeutics, gave a PBSS/CLSA webinar on one of 2019’s drug approvals, voxelotor (GBT440).
+Mira has been with GBT since it’s early days in 2011.
 GBT’s chemistry team was led by their CSO Dr. Brian Metcalf, former head of drug discovery at Incyte and SVP at SmithKline Beecham, where he was a co-inventor of the approved covalent drug vigabatrin, which also has a fascinating mechanism.
-Since most of our international audience won’t be able to make it, here’s a short primer on the voxelotor and why I think it’s cool.
+Here’s a short primer on voxelotor.

 Voxelotor is a reversible covalent aldehyde drug for sickle cell anemia that’s dosed orally 1.5g QD.
 That’s a very high dose for a covalent drug, and gets to why this drug is so interesting.
 Part of the magic is that it has a blood to plasma partition ratio of 15:1(!) in humans, meaning nearly all of it resides in red blood cells, where it’s supposed to work.
 The relatively low free concentration of the drug in plasma, combined with its reversibility and selectivity, allows it to be well-tolerated in a chronic indication.
 The partitioning of the drug to red blood cells is partly due to its target being hemoglobin (~5 mM concentration in RBCs).